gumulka/zephyr/doc/kernel/services/interrupts.rst

 The default parser generates C arrays filled with arguments and interrupt handlers in a form of addresses directly taken from .intList section entries.
-It works with all the architectures and compillers (with the exception mentioned above).
+It works with all the architectures and compilers (with the exception mentioned above).
 The limitation of this parser is the fact that after the arrays are generated it is expected for the code not to relocate.
 Any relocation on this stage may lead to the situation where the entry in the interrupt array